Strengthening Exercises for Tennis Players

 What Is Meant by Shoulder Conditioning?

-• It is obvious that the shoulder joints are more prone to injury among tennis players.
+• The shoulder joints are more prone to injury among tennis players.

 • It is because the shoulder does not handle overhead motions very well.